434th Field Artillery Brigade

-The 434th Field Artillery Brigade is a training/ artillery unit under the United States Army Fires Center of Excellence, a formation under TRADOC.
+The 434th Field Artillery Brigade is a training brigade under the United States Army Fires Center of Excellence, under United States Army Training and Doctrine Command (TRADOC).
 The brigade conducts Basic Combat Training for new enlistees in the U.S. Army.

-Mission

-434th Field Artillery Brigade conducts reception operations and Basic Combat Training by integrating and transforming civilian volunteers into disciplined, motivated and fit Soldiers in order to provide the Army with competent and confident warfighters willing to live the Army Values.

 Organization

-The 434th FIeld Artillery Brigade consists of four training battalions, a reception battalion, and a training support detachment:
+The 434th Field Artillery Brigade consists of four training battalions, a reception battalion, and a training support detachment: